Precession electron diffraction: Geometry

 Precession electron diffraction is accomplished utilizing the standard instrument configuration of a modern TEM.
 The animation illustrates the geometry used to generate a PED pattern.
 Specifically, the beam tilt coils located pre-specimen are used to tilt the electron beam off of the optic axis so it is incident with the specimen at an angle, φ.
 The image shift coils post-specimen are then used to tilt the diffracted beams back in a complementary manner such that the direct beam falls in the center of the diffraction pattern.
 Finally, the beam is precessed around the optic axis while the diffraction pattern is collected over multiple revolutions.

 The result of this process is a diffraction pattern that consists of a summation or integration over the patterns generated during precession.
 While the geometry of this pattern matches the pattern associated with a normally incident beam, the intensities of the various reflections approximate those of the kinematical pattern much more closely.
 At any moment in time during precession, the diffraction pattern consists of a Laue circle with a radius equal to the precession angle, φ.
-It is crucial to note that these snapshots contain far fewer strongly excited reflections than a normal zone axis pattern and extend farther into reciprocal space.
+These snapshots contain far fewer strongly excited reflections than a normal zone axis pattern and extend farther into reciprocal space.
 Thus, the composite pattern will display far less dynamical character, and will be well suited for use as input into direct methods calculations.